jasonme0830/Isabelle2Cpp-2025/README.md

 ## TODO

 - [ ] Reimplement the parser
-- [ ] Add optimization of variables removal
-- [ ] Try to reuse values as many as possible
 - [ ] Provide configurable conversion rules
 - [ ] Do some benchmarks between generated cpp codes and native cpp codes
 - [ ] Do some benchmarks between generated cpp codes and generated sml codes

+## DONE

+- [x] Add optimization of variables removal
+- [x] Try to reuse values as many as possible [Use `const T &` for parameters and update all conversions to make sure that parameters won't be edited]